RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/Datasheet/README.md

 ### Description

-**RAK811 Breakout Board** is an easy-to-use, compact, and low power long-range LoRa technology with wireless transceiver capabilities.
+**RAK811 Breakout Board** is an easy-to-use, compact, and low-power long-range LoRa technology with wireless transceiver capabilities.
 It is based on RAK811 Stamp Module attached to a breakout board on Xbee form factor with standard 2.00&nbsp;mm headers.

 The RAK811 Breakout Board complies with Class A & C of LoRaWAN 1.0.2 specification.
-Additionally, it supports LoRa Point-to-Point (P2P) communications which helps you in implementing their own private LoRa wireless applications.
-You can configure the mode and operation of the module using AT commands via UART interface.
-RAK811 board also offers low power features which is very suitable for battery-powered applications.
+Additionally, it supports LoRa Point-to-Point (P2P) communications, which help you in implementing their own private LoRa wireless applications.
+You can configure the mode and operation of the module using AT commands via the UART interface.
+RAK811 board also offers low-power features, which are very suitable for battery-powered applications.

 ### Features